Jooho/ose_smart_start_ansible/roles/reg_default_project_check/README.md

 Requirements
 ------------
 The host that this role is executed can access OCP api server.
-Moreover, the oc user need at least `cluster-status` role.
+Moreover, the oc user need at least `cluster-reader` role.
 Default host is the first vm of masters and it can be changed with `remote_test_host` variable.